Jagiellońska Street, Bydgoszcz: History

 Some buildings have been designed by famous architects of their time, like Bydgoszcz-born Józef Święcicki or Heinrich Seeling from Berlin.

 After World War II, the increasing traffic along the axis has required to enlarge the street.
 Between 1969 and 1973, prolonging this avenue led to the creation of Fordońska street to the east, improving traffic conditions in this area of Bydgoszcz.
 In 1974, the completion of the streets modernization also allowed Jagiellońska and Focha streets to have a dual carriageway with a middle track for trams, in addition Jagiellonska roundabout was built with an underground passage for pedestrians.

-In 2013 the University Bridge was built, crossing over Jagiellonska street and the Brda river on a north-south axis.
+In 2013 the University Bridge was built, crossing over Jagiellońska Street and the Brda river on a north–south axis.

 Naming

 Jagiellońska Street bore the following names: